 Decommissioning and Abandonment

-ExxonMobil shutdown production of the Sable Offshore Energy Project in December 2018.
-Activities for the decommissioning and removal of the offshore platforms located at each of the five offshore fields fully commenced in 2019.
+ExxonMobil shut down all production from the remaining Sable Offshore Energy Project producing fields (South Venture and Alma) in December 2018.
+The plugging and abandonment of all the wells was completed in December 2019.
+Activities for the decommissioning and removal of the offshore platforms located at each of the five offshore fields fully began in 2019.
+The heavy lift vessel, the Heerema Marine Contractors Thialf, began facilities removals work in the field in May 2020, and all facilities were removed by November 2020.

 Please note that some information related to this project may be archived.
 For more information, please contact us at firstname.lastname@example.org.